 Army of the Potomac Cavalry Corps Commander

 In March 1864, President Abraham Lincoln promoted Grant to lieutenant general and called him to Washington, D.C. to assume command of all Union armies.
-Impressed by Sheridan’s performance at Missionary Ridge, Grant ordered Sheridan east to take command of the cavalry corps of the Army of the Potomac on April 4, 1864.
+Impressed by Sheridan’s performance at Missionary Ridge, Grant ordered Sheridan to take command of the cavalry corps of the Army of the Potomac on April 4, 1864.
 During the early stages of Grant’s Overland Campaign, Sheridan’s troopers performed the traditional cavalry tasks of skirmishing, protecting rear areas, and providing reconnaissance for the main army.
 Dissatisfied with his limited duties, Sheridan persuaded Grant to allow the cavalry to perform strategic raiding missions during the month of May.
 The fruits proved unspectacular and Sheridan’s cavalry resumed its more traditional role with the army during the summer.

 Success in the Shenandoah Valley